kankeuNde/Java-core-exercises/src/main/java/com/rnk/design_patterns/builder/readme.md

-Here are the translations of the previous two exercises on the Builder Pattern in Java, rendered in English as requested, following the structure and style compatible with README.md format:
+git Here are the translations of the previous two exercises on the Builder Pattern in Java, rendered in English as requested, following the structure and style compatible with README.md format:

 ***